knetikmedia/knetikcloud-java-client/docs/UsersGroupsApi.md

 Update a group

 If adding/removing/changing parent, user membership in group/new parent groups may be modified.
-The parent being removed will remove members from this sub group unless they were added explicitly to the parent and the new parent will gain members unless they were already a part of it.
+The parent being removed will remove members from this sub group unless they were added explicitly to the parent and the new parent will gain members unless they were already a part of it. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; GROUP_ADMIN or admin of the group

 ### Example
 ```java